-Then abruptly all became silence and I found myself left behind, wandering through the empty shores – waiting for another ferry to arrive and share a jeep with its people.
+Then abruptly all became silent and I found myself left behind, wandering through the empty shores, waiting for another ferry to arrive and share another jeep.
 This is how my unforgettable journey to this surreal, almost magical place began.
-Soon, its pristine beauty left me startled, craving to stay there for ever.
-Let’s walk on a photo tour to know more about this place.

-To reach Majuli Island you are required to cross the Brahmaputra River in a ferry (or in a comparatively small boat) full of people, cattle, cars and what not.
-No it’s not like travelling on the roof of a bus, but something more interesting than that.
+From Nimrati Ghar in Jorhat to Majuli Island is a nearly 1-hour ferry ride (or in a comparatively smaller boat) in the Brahmaputra River.
+The ferry can be full of people, cattle, cars, and whatnot.
+It’s nothing like travelling on the roof of a bus, but something more interesting than that.

 The island in itself is a complete world – full of space and freedom – detached from the outside world and standing alone, without any influence of urban sprawl.

-As if that wan’t enough, its people and their warmth give you a thousand more reasons to come and stay there forever.
+As if that wasn’t enough, its people and their warmth will give you a thousand more reasons to visit Majuli Island and want to stay there forever.

-But the best way to get around Majuli is on an old-school bicycle, which you can rent from almost anywhere in Majuli for Rs 100 a day.
+But the best way to get around the place is on an old-school bicycle that you can rent for about Rs 100 a day.

-Riding a bicycle in Majuli has its own grace.
-It makes you feel that you’re perhaps living in the golden era of 60’s or 70’s – where beauty and culture is perfectly intertwined.
-It will simply set your soul free and take you to another level.
+Renting a bicycle on Majuli island has its own grace.
+It makes you feel that you’re perhaps living in the golden era of the 60s or 70s – where beauty and culture are perfectly intertwined.
+It will simply set your soul free and take your mind to another level of freshness.

-You can also wait for hours to hire a paid and often shared, taxis.
+You can also wait for hours to hire paid and often shared taxis.

-To make your stay simply delightful the entire island offers simple tribal-style cottages made on stilts and spread around an open riveting area.
+To make your stay simple and delightful the island offers tribal-style cottages standing on bamboo stilts, spread around an open riveting piece of land.

-This is ‘Ygdrasill Bamboo Cottage’ where I happened to spend a week and ended up losing my heart to its beautiful setup and a bunch of great hosts.
+This is ‘Yggdrasill Bamboo Cottage’ where I happened to spend a week and appreciate the beauty of the place.

-One can also opt to stay in a Satra which are like Ashrams, for as much as Rs 150 a day.
-A Satra is basically a Hindu monastery where Hindu monks learn Indian philosophy, scriptures and worship lord Vishnu.
+One can also opt to stay in a Satra which is like Ashrams, for as much as Rs 150 a day.
+A Satra is basically a Hindu monastery where Hindu monks learn Indian philosophy, and scriptures and worship Lord Vishnu.

-There are a total of 25 Satras across the island today accommodating between 50 to 500 disciples each – which makes Majuli a hot touristic destination for various globetrotters, as well as a place of high religious significance.
+There are a total of 25 Satras across the island today accommodating between 50 to 500 disciples each.
+So other than being a popular tourist destination, the island has a high religious significance too.

 Majuli island is the largest river island in the world.
 Located in Assam in the mighty Brahmaputra River, this 400 sq km island is a surreal and sprawling emerald of mesmerizing landscapes in its verdant and vast forests.
-I heard many people boasting about its arresting and celebrated landscapes in a way that it would inspire even the most uninterested person to go and explore the place.
+I heard many people boasting about its surreal landscapes in a way that it would inspire even the most uninterested person to go and explore the place.

-And well there is another compelling reason for you to visit Majuli.
-This idyllic beauty – which is no less than a relic to India’s diversification and a grace to this temperate world – is in trouble.
-Due to soil erosion, Majuli is losing its land surface every minute.
-And if this continues around the island over the next 25 years, as is evidently possible, then the whole of the Majuli island could become nothing but plain water.
+And well there is another compelling reason for you to visit Majuli island.
+This idyllic beauty – which is no less than a relic of India’s diversification and grace to this temperate world – is in trouble.
+Due to soil erosion, Majuli is losing its land every minute.
+And if this continues around the island over the next 25 years, as is evidently possible, then the whole of Majuli island could become nothing but plain water.

 Already a large chunk of its land has already been swept away in Brahmputra.
 Clearly, as ever there is a time to experience this singular beauty, it is now!